Lagers – U.S. Open Beer Championship Categories

 Clarity: Hop haze is allowable.
 Chill haze should not be present

-Perceived Malt Aroma & Flavor: Medium-low to medium, exhibiting bready, cracker-like or other attributes typical of pale malts
+Perceived Malt Aroma & Flavor: Very low to medium, and may exhibit bready, cracker-like, or other attributes typical of pale malts

 Perceived Hop Aroma & Flavor: Medium to high with attributes typical of hops of any origin